LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 SATURDAY LEARNING SESSIONS

-PILLAR #2: THE MENTORSHIP ECOSYSTEM The mentorship program that is delivered by the Leadership by Design program has evolved with the learning we gained from general practice and field experience.
+The mentorship program provided by the Leadership by Design program is evolving given the learning gained from each year’s practice and field experience.
 Rather than a one-dimensional mentorship program, we now provide a mentorship ecosystem which surrounds the mentee with variants of mentorship experiences.
 Most experiences provided by the LBD program involve some mentoring – both formal and informal.

 THE MENTORSHIP ECOSYSTEM